Table of Contents

-Potassium is the principal intracellular cation that is needed for maintenance of the membrane potential across the cells of nerves and muscles during transmission of impulses.
-One source of potassium can be a diet rich in potassium which includes intake of bananas, beans and meat or the intravenous/oral administration of supplemental potassium.
+Potassium is the principal intracellular cation that is needed for the maintenance of the membrane potential across the cells of nerves and muscles during transmission of impulses.
+One source of potassium can be a diet rich in potassium which includes intake of bananas, beans, and meat or the intravenous/oral administration of supplemental potassium.

-Upon intake or infusion, the cation is absorbed at a rate of 1mEq/Kg/day.
-Most of the absorbed ions (up to 90 %) is excreted via the kidneys.
+Upon intake or infusion, the cation is absorbed in a rate of 1mEq/Kg/day.
+Most of the absorbed ions (up to 90 %) are excreted via the kidneys.
 This is important in maintaining a normal serum level of potassium and a normal storage level.